augcog/ISAACS_Interface/README.md

 <br>
 <br>

 ISAACS is an undergraduate research group within the [Center for Augmented Cognition](https://ptolemy.berkeley.edu/projects/augcog/) of the [VHL Vive Center for Enhanced Reality](https://vivecenter.berkeley.edu/research1/isaacs/) at the University of California, Berkeley.
 Our research is in human-UAV interaction, with a focus on teleoperation, telesensing, multi-agent interaction, and the intuitive visualization of localization data.
-We are also part of the student group [Extended Reality at Berkeley](https://xr.berkeley.edu/), and have recently began a collaboration with the [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) to perform real-time mapping of the environment through radiation detection.
+We are also part of the student group [Extended Reality at Berkeley](https://xr.berkeley.edu/), and have recently began a collaboration with the [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) to perform 3D reconstruction of the environment via state-of-the-art methods in radiation detection.
 This repository contains the system interface.
-If you are looking for the RadViz system, you want to visit [this page]().
+If you are looking for the RadViz system, you want to visit [this page](TODO).
 <br>

-Lead by a small team of passionate student, the project began in 2015 thanks to a [Microsoft Hololens Academic Research Grant](https://blogs.windows.com/devices/2015/11/11/meet-the-award-recipients-of-the-first-microsoft-hololens-academic-research-grants/).
+Led by a small team of passionate student, the project began in 2015 thanks to a [Microsoft Hololens Academic Research Grant](https://blogs.windows.com/devices/2015/11/11/meet-the-award-recipients-of-the-first-microsoft-hololens-academic-research-grants/).
 The prototype display, aimed at the Bitcraze Crazyflie 1.0 was a success, and eventually evolved into a system that allowed the manipulation of two such UAVs.
-A year later, the interface was ported over to the DJI Matrice 100, and is now available in its second working version, for the Matrice 210, and soon for the Matrice 600.
+A year later, the display was ported over to the DJI Matrice 100, and is now available in its second working version, for the Matrice 210, and soon for the Matrice 600.
 Our decision to use the Matrice 210 and Matrice 600 quadrotors stems from their ability to support a greater range of sensors and mission-critical tasks, which the previously tested UAVs did not.
 The current interface enables direct manipulation of the Matrice 210 using natural hand motion, and provides accurate localization and visualization of the UAV's position and environment (including nearby buildings), using GPS.
-Over the next few months, we will be integrating a Radiation, Depth Camera and LIDAR sensors to also support real-time mapping and 3D reconstruction of the UAV's environment.
+Over the next few months, we will be integrating Radiation, Depth Camera and LIDAR sensors to support, among other things, 3D reconstruction and real-time mapping of the UAV's environment.
 <br>
 <br>